hakeem-amsagguine/linux/Documentation/virt/kvm/api.rst

 KVM would exit to userspace for handling.

-This capability is aimed to mitigate the threat that malicious VMs can cause CPU stuck (due to event windows don't open up) and make the CPU unavailable to host or other VMs.
+This capability is aimed to mitigate the threat that malicious VMs can cause CPU stuck (due to event linux don't open up) and make the CPU unavailable to host or other VMs.

 7.34 KVM_CAP_MEMORY_FAULT_INFO